Sizar: Trinity College Dublin

+According to Alumni Dublinenses from 1935, most students entered Trinity College Dublin as "pensioners"; in other words, they paid a fixed sum annually.
+The other two categories were "sizars" and "fellow commoners" (Socii Comitates).
+Sizars were "allowed free education in consideration of performing certain, at one time menial, duties"; fellow commoners paid double fees and enjoyed several privileges, including that of finishing the college course in three years instead of four; "sizars were sons of poor parents, frequently the clergy".
+According to William Howitt, writing in 1847 with reference to Oliver Goldsmith:

 Sizarships are still awarded at Dublin, to new entrants of limited means who have shown merit in their school-leaving examinations.
-They receive their evening meal (Commons) free of charge, normally for the first two years of an undergraduate course.
+They receive their evening meal (commons) free of charge, normally for the first two years of an undergraduate course.
 The word sizarship is also still used elsewhere to refer to monetary awards made to members of a student body willing to take on defined jobs with responsibility; according to John Stillwell, "Sizars had to earn their keep as servants to the wealthier students [...]".